Amendments to Forest Conservation Act will affect rights of locals, say Left activists | Headlines

 ''We will observe Land Rights Day in June 30.
 Protests will be held across the country,'' he said.

-The activists said the insertion of Section 1A(2) in the Act will corporatise and exempt certain categories of land from the purview of the FCA 1980.
+The activists said the insertion of Section 1A(2) in the Act will corporatise and exempt certain categories of land from the purview of the Forest Conservation Act (FCA), 1980.

 The exemptions include forest land along rail line and public road maintained by the government which provides access to a habitation or to a rail, and land situated within a distance of 100 km along international borders or line of control or line of actual control.